My Boomerang Won't Come Back: North American versions

 United Artists released the record in America, and, not wanting to deal with complaints like the ones in Britain, issued a 45-only version that not only featured the line "blue in the face" but was considerably shorter than the UK version (which was 3:32), clocking in at 2:44 (the middle part was tightened up and the entire final bit about "The Flying Doctor" was excised, assuming American audiences would be unfamiliar with this service; after the sound of the flying boomerang, the song goes back into the chorus and fades out).
-The US version first hit the Billboard Hot 100 in January 1962 and peaked at No. 21, (a rare pre-Beatles hit for a British artist in the US) for what would be Drake's only American chart appearance (oddly, yet another version turned up on an American LP release, which was the same length as the US 45 but again contained the line "black in the face").
+The US version first hit the Billboard Hot 100 in January 1962 and peaked at No. 21, for what would be Drake's only American chart appearance.
+Another version would turn up on an American LP release, which was the same length as the US 45 but again contained the "black in the face" line.

 The K-Tel compilation entitled "Looney Tunes" (K-Tel NU9140, 1976) contained the full 3:32 version, with "black in the face" included.

-The record also did well in Canada, reaching No. 3 there.
+The record also did well in Canada, reaching No. 1 there.

+Today, the "blue in the face" version remains mostly unavailable outside of the original single release.

 Australian reaction

 At the time of its release, despite its less-than-respectful treatment of Aboriginal people, Australian record-buyers apparently had no problem with the original "black in the face" version.
 Musicologist David Kent has calculated that the song reached No. 1 there in December 1961, and a copy of the record has been archived by Music Australia.
 Australian musician Horrie Dargie's quintet recorded a response song, "My Boomerang Did Come Back" (1962), co-written by Nat Kipner, Johnny Devlin and Clyde Collins, which peaked in the top 100.

-By 2015, however, times had changed, and the Australian Broadcasting Corporation (ABC) banned the song, after a listener complained that it was racist.
+In 2015, the Australian Broadcasting Corporation banned the song, after a listener complained that it was racist.
 The ABC apologized after its Hobart-based radio program, Weekends, played the song in September of that year, at the request of a listener.
 Following the complaint, the broadcaster said it has removed the track completely from its system and taken steps to ensure "this would not happen again".
 The ABC's Audience and Consumer Affairs Department released a statement that the error was due to staff "not being familiar with the track’s lyrics".

 The Worker reference

 The song is referred to in Drake's ITV sitcom The Worker.
 In the 1969 episode "Hello, Cobbler" (coincidentally, the only one to survive in a colour version), Charlie's eponymous character is hit on the head by a boomerang and hallucinates a bizarre Australian adventure (which sees the actors, including Drake himself, playing Aboriginal characters in blackface makeup).
-When he wakes up he asks, "What happened?" and is told, "Something you've always wanted--your boomerang came back!"
+When he wakes up he asks, "What happened?" and is told, "Something you've always wanted—your boomerang came back!"